Bullets fly in Frayser apartments overnight

 One male was shot in the arm and back at the Timber Pines Apartments in the 1700 block of Gowan Drive, police said.

+On the other end, they say things are pretty chaotic, and they just hope it calms down.

+"I hope people will step up and say that they saw something.
+But I'm on this end, so I don't see or hear anything," King said.

-That victim was taken to Regional One Medical Center in critical condition.
+The male victim was taken to Regional One Medical Center in critical condition.

 A 16-year-old girl was grazed by a bullet and taken to LeBonheur in non-critical condition.